Configuration

 • representing the stars

-• exactly one out of [NFW, NFW_m200_c, Hernquist, TriaxialCoredLogPotential, GeneralisedNFW]
+• either no dark halo or exactly one out of [NFW, NFW_m200_c, Hernquist, TriaxialCoredLogPotential, GeneralisedNFW]

 • representing the dark halo